 You Can Have A Full And Rewarding Life In Later Years

 We understand that seeking therapy for senior or geriatric issues can feel daunting and congratulate you on taking an important step by looking up this page.
-If you’re ready to begin therapy, call 248.539.7777 today to set up an appointment at our Farmington Hills, MI or Walled Lake, MI location.
+If you’re ready to begin therapy, call 248.539.7777 today to schedule an appointment.
 We can answer any questions you have during an initial meeting in which you can relax and learn about the benefits of working with a senior therapist.